Leave a Message

 Explore Kapolei Real Estate: Luxury Homes & Island Living

-Kapolei – Hawai‘i’s Thriving Second City
+Kapōlei – Oʻahu's Thriving Second City

-Once part of the vast sugarcane fields of the Ewa Plantation, Kapolei was envisioned decades ago as “Oʻahu’s Second City”—a place that could grow independently from Honolulu, with its own business district, schools, and residential neighborhoods.
-What began as a master-planned development in the 1980s has evolved into a thriving hub of modern living, balancing convenience with a strong sense of local identity.
+Once covered in sugarcane fields under the ʻEwa Plantation, Kapōlei was envisioned decades ago as "Oʻahu's Second City"—a self-sustaining community with its own commercial core, schools, and neighborhoods.
+What began as a master-planned development in the 1980s has evolved into the heart of West Oʻahu, serving as the region's commercial, educational, and cultural center.

 SHARE

-Overview for Kapolei, HI
+Overview for Kapōlei, HI

-49,316 people live in Kapolei, where the median age is 35.2 and the average individual income is $46,304.
+49,316 people live in Kapōlei, where the median age is 35.2 and the average individual income is $46,304.
 Data provided by the U.S. Census Bureau.

 49,316